marcosmrs8/onepiece_project/README.md

 ## :dart: About ##

-This is a project is made to practice
+This is a project made to practice

 ## :sparkles: Features ##